0086 532 85065286 THOMASQIAO@KINGWISH.CN Qingdao, Shandong, China

 Highest NephrotoxicityNeomycin

-Aminoglycosides are a cornerstone of veterinary antimicrobial therapy, but they are not interchangeable.
-Each compound in this class has a distinct profile of oral absorption, injectable safety, toxicity risk, and antibacterial coverage.
-This comparison helps veterinary pharmaceutical buyers and formulators select the right aminoglycoside for each clinical application.
+Aminoglycosides and the related aminocyclitol spectinomycin are important veterinary antimicrobials, but they are not interchangeable.
+Each compound has a distinct profile of oral absorption, injectable safety, toxicity risk, and antibacterial coverage.
+This comparison helps veterinary pharmaceutical buyers and formulators select the right compound for each clinical application.

 ParameterSpectinomycinGentamicinNeomycinKanamycinAmikacin